 The STFM Resident Teacher Award recognizes teaching contributions by residents.
 Each family medicine residency program can give this award annually to the resident who has best demonstrated interest in and commitment to family medicine education

-The Faculty for Tomorrow Resident Scholarship provides 15 residents with $750 each to cover travel, accommodations, and registration costs to attend the Faculty for Tomorrow Preconference Workshop at the STFM Annual Spring Conference.
+The Faculty for Tomorrow Resident Scholarship provides residents with a scholarship to cover the registration costs to attend the Faculty for Tomorrow Preconference Workshop and the STFM Annual Spring Conference.
 Additional scholarships are available for underrepresented in medicine resident applicants.